Honey0908/Reminder-App/README.md

 ## Introduction

 The Reminder App is a web application designed to send push notifications for user reminders.
 It utilizes OneSignal for push notification services.
 Users also can create their daily tasks.
 The project is built using React and uses local storage to store data.
+Tailwind CSS is used for styling.

 [Demo URL](https://my-reminder-app.netlify.app/)